yapiskan/ivy-challenge/README.md

 # ivy-challenge

 # Installation
-I use cocoapods as package manager, you can install dependencies via:
+I use cocoapods as package manager, you can install dependencies by running the command below:

 ```pod install```